Girls on the Beach: Background and style

 "Girls on the Beach" was written by Brian Wilson, whose 2016 memoir, I Am Brian Wilson, described it as "our last real surf-type song."
 It is a ballad in a similar vein to Wilson's 1963 song "Surfer Girl", but more musically complex and sexualized.
 Musicologist Philip Lambert notes the influence of the Four Freshmen on the song's vocal arrangement.

 Biographer Peter Ames Carlin writes of an "erotic" quality in the song, reflected "both in the lyrics and in the voices themselves, which fall, climb, and tangle languidly through a series of augmented chords with a loving intimacy that communicates all the passion simmering beneath the words."
 Lambert says, Girls on the Beach' is less romantic and more lecherous, sung about the girls but to the other guys."

 Recording

-"Girls on the Beach" was recorded on April 10 and May 19, 1964 at United Western Recorders.
+The vocals for "Girls on the Beach" were recorded on April 10,1964 at United Western Recorders, while the backing track had been done at an undocumented date at Gold Star Studios.
+A later session date for May 19 was for a completely different arrangement, with a celeste and lead vocals from Mike, which never were properly finished.

+Personnel

+Credits sourced from John Brode, Will Crerar, Joshilyn Hoisington, and Craig Slowinski.